iawall/P1/CS325_P2/P5README.md

 ## all_news_articles.html
 This is the html page made by html.py to be viewed
 ### Note:
-I did not use an input.txt for the html creation since i used a path to the summary file
+- I did not use an input.txt for the html creation since i used a path to the summary file
+- all_news_articles.html (or the output html file) is written outside of webpage creation folder and not inside